Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Boston actually eats.

 Vietnamese$dorchester

 Pho Hoa on Dorchester Avenue has poured beef pho in Boston's Vietnamese corridor since 1992.
-Boston Magazine Best Neighborhood Restaurant 2022; the all-cuts pho is the order.
+Boston Magazine Best Neighborhood Restaurant 2022.

 Signature: Pho dac biet, Bun bo Hue